 Factory in Jawor

 The value of the investment of Daimler AG in Jawor is around EUR 500 million, that is over PLN 2 billion.
 The opening of such a modern plant is more than simply an investment in its construction.
-The factory in Jawor is also an opportunity to create nearly 500 new, highly qualified workplaces, each of which generates additional workplaces for cooperators, subcontractors, and service providers in the region.
+The factory in Jawor is also an opportunity to create nearly 500 new, highly qualified workplaces, each of which generates additional room for cooperation with, subcontractors, and service providers in the region.
 The company is also planning a range of educational activities for students and teachers from the region, with the objective of raising qualifications of technical schools’ graduates.
-Training of future Polish employees by qualified experts from Germany will allow for the transfer of skills and knowledge about technological and organisational innovations, as well as up-to-date management methods, contributing to further growth of productivity of the region’s economy.
+Training of future Polish employees by qualified experts from Germany will allow for the transfer of skills and knowledge regarding technological and organisational innovations, as well as up-to-date management methods, contributing to further growth in productivity of the region’s economy.

 The plant in Jawor will become the next site in Mercedes-Benz’s network of power unit factories, which includes many German and international plants.
 Untertürkheim, which produces, engines, gear boxes, axles, and related components, is a leading factory.
 Whereas the plant in Berlin specialises in the development and production of ultramodern components and parts, as well as the manufacturing of power units.
 Mercedes-Benz in Hamburg develops and manufactures drive axles and their elements, as well as steering columns, exhaust system parts, and light construction elements.
 MDC Power engine factory in Kölleda in Thuringia, Germany – a subsidiary wholly owned by Daimler AG – produces four-cylinder engines for Mercedes-Benz and Mercedes-AMG cars.